stefangolas/PyLabRobot_Tutorials_BME590/README.md

 ```

 Now you can start your virtual environment and run jupyter notebook

+To start a notebook in VSCode,
+* Open the notebook file from VSCode (File-> Open "PyLabRobot_Tutorials_BME590/...")
+* Open a new terminal in VSCode
+* In the VSCode terminal, enter your virtual environment and run jupyter lab
 ```bash
 source plr_env/bin/activate
 jupyter lab
 ```

-To start a notebook in VSCode,
-* Open the notebook file from VSCode (File-> Open "PyLabRobot_Tutorials_BME590/...")
-* In the VSCode terminal, enter your virtual environment and run jupyter lab